matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 never know that it can discard the key.
 Therefore a device could end up trying to store too many private keys.
 A device that is trying to store too many private keys may discard keys starting with the oldest.

 {{% boxes/warning %}}
-Fallback keys are used to prevent one-time key exhaustion when devices are offline/unable to upload additional keys, though sessions started using fallback keys could be vulnerable to replay attacks.
-{{% /boxes/warning %}}

-{{% boxes/warning %}}
 Clients should not store the private half of fallback keys indefinitely